biocq/DORGE_codes/README.md

 **scales**	1.1.0
 **VennDiagram**	1.6.20

-*  **Java** (Optional if only you are only interested in regenerating figures)
+*  **Cytoscape** 3.8.0 or higher (Optional; If you are only interested in viewing network session file of Cytoscape)

-Sun Java SE Development Kit 7 or higher (https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) is also needed.
+*  **Sun Java SDK 7 or higher ** (Optional; Dependency of Cytoscape; https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)

 Setting JAVA_HOME may also be needed to launch Java at any folders(see http://www.sajeconsultants.com/how-to-set-java_home-on-mac-os-x/?utm_source=rss&utm_medium=rss&utm_campaign=how-to-set-java_home-on-mac-os-x).

 Bioconda users may also try 'conda install -c bioconda java-jdk' to install Java easily.

-*  **Cytoscape** 3.8.0 or higher (Optional if only you are only interested in viewing network session file of Cytoscape)

 ## Usages